MehranTaghian/DQN-Trading/README.md

 - [X] The project also does not have a code to do Hyper-parameter search (its easy to implement).

-- [X] You can also set the seed for running the experiments in the `Main.ipynb`.
+- [X] You can also set the seed for running the experiments in the original code for training the models.

 ## Developers' Guidelines